dxw/playbook/src/sales-and-marketing/index.md

 ---
-title: Sales and marketing at dxw
+title: Sales and marketing team principles
 related_order: 1000
 last_reviewed_at: ""
 ---

-## Sales and marketing team principles

 The sales and marketing teams at dxw follow these principles: